| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 the trip.
 We decided to use throwaway cameras, We bought some

 without flash and some with flash.
 The pictures came out good.
+We established a joint checking account at a Credit union

 where I live, and put the trip money into it.
 The account would